duongtd23/HB-PQ-TLS12-analysis/no-client-auth/README.md

 ## Client authentication is not desired
-We consider extended protocol (with hybrid signatures) in case client authentication is not desired.
+We consider the extended protocol (with hybrid signatures) in case client authentication is not desired.

 In this folder, you can find: